Category Archives: Elderly law

 It is one of the latest in a large number of “judicial services and safeguards” (also translated as guarantees) documents, usually issued in the form of opinions, that the SPC has issued in the Xi Jinping New Era.

-Although this steadily growing group of SPC documents has not attracted much attention by either academics or practitioners, I take the view that they are worthy of further attention, as they illustrate a number of New Era themes.
-This blog has published a number of analyses of earlier judicial services and safeguards opinions and I have written two book chapters related to services and safeguards opinions as well.
+Although this steadily growing group of SPC documents has not attracted much attention from either academics or practitioners, they are worthy of further attention as they illustrate a number of New Era themes.
 These opinions package related measures, some relating to substantive and procedural law and some related to administrative matters, as broadly understood.
 The SPC flags legal issues (relevant to the courts) in these opinions.
-What it flags imbeds the SPC’s analysis of the possible impact of the national strategy or policy on the courts and relevant measures needed to fulfill the obligations of the courts under the strategy or policy.
+The document embeds the SPC’s analysis of the possible impact of the national strategy or policy on the courts and relevant measures needed to fulfill the obligations of the courts under the strategy or policy.
 The SPC tweaks judicial policy to respond to the implications of the national strategy or policy.
 Follow-up measures implementing specific provisions are usual, as the Population Aging Opinion illustrates.
+(This blog has published a number of analyses of earlier judicial services and safeguards opinions and I have written two book chapters related to services and safeguards opinions.)

-From having read the Shanghai Jingan District People’s Court 2020 White Paper on protecting the rights of the elderly, knew that the SPC was aware that the aging of the Chinese population is having an impact on the court system, That court has had a specialized division focusing on the elderly for thirty years, although the title of the division has evolved along with related court policy I. I recommend the White Paper to any readers who are interested in elderly-related issues in China.
+From having read the Shanghai Jingan District People’s Court 2020 White Paper on protecting the rights of the elderly, I knew that the SPC was aware that the aging of the Chinese population is having an impact on the court system and that the legal infrastructure related to the elderly has lagged behind the needs of the aging population.
+That court has had a specialized division focusing on the elderly for thirty years, although the title of the division has evolved along with related court policy.
+I recommend the White Paper to any readers who are interested in elderly-related issues in China.

 Specialized focus on legal issues related to the elderly does not seem to be widespread either among practitioners or academics.
 From my inquiries with those teaching in Chinese law schools and in legal practice in China, elderly law is new.
 The Ministry of Justice issued a notice on legal services for the elderly, but I surmise that the notice caught few persons’ attention with the nationwide concern about the spread of Omicron in China and lockdowns across many Chinese cities.